 - Vegetable peels: this is one of my biggest money savers.
 I place all my vegetable peels in freezer safe bag and place into the freezer for use in my homemade stocks.

 Of course, be sure to stock your freezer with your family’s favorites!

-- Cooked Rice and Cooked Quinoa: these pre-cooked grains make dinners a breeze to throw together last-minute.
+- Cooked Rice and Cooked Quinoa: Pre-cooked grains make dinners a breeze to throw together last-minute.

 - Homemade Bread: Great to make an extra loaf or 2 to have on hand

 - Pizza Dough: When I am making pizza, I will often double or triple the recipe for the dough, and store a ball of dough in the freezer.
 When the craving for pizza strikes, defrost the dough and bake as usual.

 - Bread Scraps: When there is a lone slice of bread or that heel piece leftover, toss in a freezer-safe bag and you have the base for stuffing or homemade bread crumbs in a pinch.

 - Muffins: My freezer is always well stocked with muffins of all kinds that are perfect for school lunches and snacking.
 We love PB&J Oatmeal Muffins, Blueberry Muffins, Corn Dog Muffins, and Pizza Muffins.